lit-datory/optimus-exercitia/README.md

         HTTP_COOKIE_EXPIRE_TIME=#Expiration time in seconds of the http cookies.
 Most of the time this should be the same as the JWT_REFRESH_TOKEN_EXPIRATION_TIME.
         HTTP_COOKIE_DOMAIN=#Defines the domain attribute of the http cookies.
 More info -> https://developer.mozilla.org/en-US/docs/Web/HTTP/Cookies#define_where_cookies_are_sent
         HTTP_COOKIE_SAME_SITE=#Defines the SameSite attribute of the http cookies.
 More info -> https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Set-Cookie#samesitesamesite-value
+        HTTP_COOKIE_SECURE=#Defines the Secure attribute of the http cookies.
+Some browsers (Safari) do not allow secure cookies when the domain is localhost.
+With this env variable set to false we can test locally.
         LOG_SQL=#Set to true or false to show SQL queries in log
 ```